programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Using Raycasters: Adding Jar Selection

 The interactive scene depends on users being able to select a jar to change the information panel.
 To be able to select a jar an 'event listener' needs to be created.
-'Event listeners' tell the scene what to do if the user interacts with the web site in any way, such as chaning the window size, clicking the mouse or using the keyboard.
+'Event listeners' tell the scene what to do if the user interacts with the website in any way, such as changing the window size, clicking the mouse or using the keyboard.
 As with the ```WindowResize``` event listener in Part 1, this listener gets the event (in this case ```click```), and a function (known as an event handler) that will be defined.
 Input events pass event information to their handler, some of which is dependent on the type of event.
 The click event passes an object (commonly called ```event```) that contains the mouse cursor's coordinates relative to the viewport/window.

 To determine what jar in 3D space is being targeted by the user's mouse in 2D space, three.js uses raycasting.
 Whenever the user clicks on the scene, the three.js raycaster 'sends' a 'ray' from the camera position to a pointer whose 2D position is calculated from the click event's information.
 The raycaster has an ```intersectObjects``` method that returns an array of the 3D objects that the cast ray has hit.
 This array is ordered by distance to the camera so the first in the array (index 0) will be the nearest object.
 The ```intersectObjects``` method can also be told what objects can be intersected and here the children of the ```jars``` group will be specified.
 This is the primary reason you made the ```jars``` group.